 It’s important for ESL educators to understand that every student learns at their own pace.
 While some students are able to soak up foreign languages with aplomb, others aren’t as quick to absorb the lessons.
 If you notice that certain students are having trouble grasping the material, offer to work with them individually or point them in the direction of someone who can, as this will prevent them from falling hopelessly behind the rest of the class.

-In addition to being one of the most common languages people study, English is also among the hardest languages to learn fluently.
+In addition to being one of the most common languages people study, English is also among the hardest Mastering new languages to learn fluently.
 Although ESL students need to put in a substantial amount of individual effort, there are steps language teachers can take to make the journey to proficiency less perilous.
 ESL educators looking for effective ways to ease their students’ burden would be wise to adopt the previously discussed pointers.